drbohra/epigenomics_uvic/README.md

 The repository includes the analysis code, output files, plots, and the completed `get.distance.py` script.

-Wreiteup of Response contains code and response as asked
+Writeup of Response contains code and response as asked